Online purchase of the motorway vignette

 The price of the vignette

-The price of the Swiss motorway vignette is CHF 40, excluding shipping.
-It's basically a prepaid toll for an entire year.
+The price of the Swiss motorway vignette is CHF 40, excluding any shipping costs for the sticker.
+It’s a prepaid toll for an entire year.

 Separate tolls for specific routes are very rare in Switzerland.
-The vignette allows you to drive on 99.9% of all roads.
+The vignette allows you to drive on nearly all roads.

 The validity of the vignette

-For example: the 2022 vignette is valid from 1 December 2021 through 31 January 2023.
-If you need a vignette for a trip in December, it's best to buy the one for the next year.
+For example: the 2024 vignette is valid from 1 December 2023 through 31 January 2025.
+If you need a vignette for a trip in December, it’s best to buy a vignette for the next year.

 Which vehicles need a motorway vignette

-You need to buy a motorway vignette for cars, motorcycles, motorhomes, campervans, trailers and caravans.
-For example: a car plus caravan requires two vignettes.
+You need to buy a motorway vignette for cars, motorcycles, motorhomes, campervans, trailers, and caravans.
+So driving with a car plus a caravan requires two vignettes.

 Motorway vignette for rental cars